 Vessels may elect to process their groundfish discards immediately as each animal is encountered; or process discards at the end of the haul after sorting is completed; or process discards together after several hauls.
 This last example is referred to as Delayed Catch Processing (DCP).
 Vessels are required to process discards upon changing statistical area, gear, or mesh within the trip, and prior to landing at a dock with the purpose of off-loading.
 A reviewer is still required to annotate each haul accordingly, if discard processing occurs or not.

 If multiple hauls occur with no catch processing performed after each haul the reviewer will annotate all discards on the haul where they are processed.
-Reviewers will check DCP = Y for each haul when discards are retained but are not processed.
-If discards are processed or none are seen being stowed, the reviewer will check DCP=N.
+For example, if discards from haul's 1, 2, and 3 are kept and then processed at the end of haul 3, all the discards will be assigned to haul 3.
+Reviewers will check DCP = Y for each haul when discards are not processed, regardless if otherwise initiated by the captain (holds up a card with haul number) or kept separated.
+If discards are processed or none are seen being collected or stowed, the reviewer will check DCP=N for that haul.